srbanton/RepData_PeerAssessment1/PA1_template.md

 <img src="figure/Total Steps Taken Each Day (NAs Imputed)-1.png" title="plot of chunk Total Steps Taken Each Day (NAs Imputed)" alt="plot of chunk Total Steps Taken Each Day (NAs Imputed)" style="display: block; margin: auto;" />

-#### <center> Imputing NAs with the rounded mean of steps for each interval shifts the distribution to the left slight, as the values of the mean & median both decreased. </center>
+#### <center> Imputing NAs with the rounded mean of steps for each interval shifts the distribution to the left slightly, as the values of the mean & median both decreased. </center>

 ## 4. Are there differences in activity patterns between weekdays and weekends?